 Aono group is studying the bioinorganic chemistry of hemeproteins that show a novel function.
-They elucidated the structure and function relationships of the heme-based sensor proteins in which a heme was the active site for sensing gas molecules such as CO and O2.
-They also reported the structure and function relationships of VnfA that is an iron-sulfur cluster-containing transcriptional regulator responsible for the expression of vanadium-containing nitrogenase.
+They elucidated the structure and function relationships of the heme-based sensor proteins in which a heme is the active site for sensing gas molecules such as CO and O2.
+They also reported the structure and function relationships of HesR that is an heme-sensing transcriptional regulator responsible for the expression of heme efflux system.
 Kato group is studying structure, dynamics, and interactions of biological macromolecules primarily using ultra-high field nuclear magnetic resonance (NMR) spectroscopy.
 In particular, they conducted studies aimed at elucidating the dynamic structures of glycoconjugates and proteins for integrative understanding of the mechanisms underlying their biological functions.
-In this year, they studied the interactions between amyloid β and gangliosidic micelles and the redox-dependent domain rearrangement of protein disulfide isomerase by NMR spectroscopy in conjunction with other biophysical methods.
+In this year, they developed NMR methods for detailed conformational characterization of oligosaccharides using lanthanide tagging and stable isotope labeling.
 Kuwajima group is studying mechanisms of in vitro protein folding and mechanisms of molecular chaperone function.
 Their goals are to elucidate the physical principles by which a protein organizes its specific native structure from the amino acid sequence.
-In this year, they studied the folding mechanism of β_2 -microglobulin, which is responsible for dialysis-related amyloidosis.
+In this year, they studied the equilibria and kinetics of the ATP binding to the Escherichia coli chaperonin GroEL.
 Fujii group is studying molecular mechanisms of metalloenzymes, which are a class of biologically important macromolecules having various functions such as oxygen transport, electron transfer, oxygenation, and signal transduction, with synthetic model complexes for the active site of the metalloenzymes.
 In this year, they studied molecular mechanisms of metalloenzymes relating to monooxygenation reactions and denitification processes.

-OIIB is conducting the cooperation research program, "Integrated Bioscience to Reveal the Entire Life System with Studies of Biofunctional Molecules" and "Research on the Molecular Mechanisms of Biological Responses toward Environmental- and Biological-molecules."
+OIIB is conducting the research program, "Integrated Bioscience to Reveal the Entire Life System with Studies of Biofunctional Molecules" and "Research on the Molecular Mechanisms of Biological Responses toward Environmentaland Biological-molecules."
 In these research programs, the studies on the following subjects have been carried out: (i) functional analyses of higher-ordered biological phenomena, (ii) comprehensive screening of biofunctional molecules, (iii) computer simulations of higher-ordered biological systems and biofunctional molecules, (iv) molecular mechanisms of response to environmental molecules, of differentiation of germ cells, and of cellular stress-response and defense against stress, (v) studies on perturbation of biological functions induced by environmental molecules, (vi) studies on normal physiological functions regulated by biological molecules, and (vii) construction of integrated data base on the biological influences of environmental molecules.